KDurgaManojKumar/DiwaliSalesAnalysis/README.md

 Diwali Sales Analysis

-I have Analyzed the company's diwali sales data using Python.
+I have Analyzed the local retail store diwali sales data using Python.

 ->Performed Data Cleaning like removal of null values, duplicates and Data Manipulation.